 In the months before the pandemic, Professor Paul Zeitz led several after-hours "deep dives," focusing intently on one or two MoMath exhibits to really understand the underlying mathematics.
 This three-part series now brings the same engaging material to those who cannot easily visit the Museum.
 Whether you've seen the exhibits in person or not, the magic of computer simulations will expose the beautiful mathematics that powers some of MoMath's most popular exhibits.

-Exhibit Tangents: “Tracks of Galileo and Square-Wheeled Tricycle” (online)
+Exhibit Tangents: "Tracks of Galileo and the Square-Wheeled Tricycle" (online)

 Wednesday, March 16 at 6:30 pm ET (New York)